Sarah A. Seo

-Seo received her A.B. and Ph.D., both in history, at Princeton University.
-After earning her law degree at Columbia Law School, she clerked for Judge Denny Chin, then of the United States District Court for the Southern District of New York, and Judge Reena Raggi of the United States Court of Appeals for the Second Circuit.
-She has also practiced at an international law firm and as a pro bono lawyer.
+Seo clerked for Judge Denny Chin, then of the U.S. District Court for the Southern District of New York, and Judge Reena Raggi of the U.S. Court of Appeals for the 2nd Circuit.
+Seo taught at Iowa Law School before joining the Columbia Law School faculty in 2020.